There is no set size for choko, and there are many variations.

 Glass sake cups are suitable for people who want to enjoy the flavor of sake as is.

-We also recommend using different types of sake depending on their thickness, such as a diluted version for a refreshing sake like Daiginjo, and a thick version for a rich nigori sake.
+different types of sake depending on their thickness, such as a diluted version for a refreshing sake like Daiginjo,

 Thin ones allow you to enjoy the sake more directly.